Interview with Virginie

 Virginie, when you're not on the road leading tours for Rick Steves, where do you live?

-Though I was born in Brittany, I now live in Lyon, France — a city that, I'm happy to see, is included in the new Rick Steves My Way France tour.
+Though I was born in Brittany, I now live in Lyon, France.
 Lyon is justifiably known as the food capital of the world.
 Just that in itself is a good reason to visit!
 Being nestled in the heart of two famous wine regions (Burgundy and Côtes du Rhône), it is easy to pair amazing wines with great food at the bouchons (as local restaurants are called here).
 Even though Lyon is the third biggest city in France, it has a small-town feel.
 Nature is everywhere, with two big rivers and colorful hills all around.
 Beyond having one of the best preserved Renaissance neighborhoods in Europe — le Vieux Lyon — the city also has an important Roman heritage, and a modern, environmentally friendly district.
 Lyon's varied architecture makes it a very pleasant and interesting city for me to live in.
 For our My Way travelers, Lyon offers a rich history, top-notch museums, and a lively cultural scene.

 Before Lyon, is it true you lived in Big Sky Country?